-An active transportation network with a capacity of natural walking trail, bike path will be incorporated along the open spaces and the proposed soccer field.
-It will provide a natural amenity feature and improved pedestrian and bikers connectivity within the development.
+An active transportation network with a capacity of natural walking trails, and bike paths will be incorporated along the open spaces and the proposed soccer field.
+It will provide a natural amenity feature and improved pedestrian and bicycle connectivity within the development.
 The stormwater detention pond was intended to be a landscaped dry pond, designed to serve as an amenity and recreation feature for residents in addition to its stormwater management functions.
 Details surrounding the proposed open space and landscaping are outlined in Schedule C.